aviator-co/av/docs/av-stack-prev.1.md

 ## NAME

-av-stack-prev - Checkout a previous branch in the stack
+av-stack-prev - Checkout the previous branch in the stack

 ## SYNOPSIS